RabbyHub/Rabby/src/ui/query/README.md

 ## Resource shape

-Following Rainbow's resource-module pattern, each resource should export its query key and query options before exposing a React hook.
-Components must not assemble raw keys or call `queryClient` with duplicated key logic.
+Following Rainbow's resource-module pattern, shared resources should export their query key and query options before exposing a React hook.
+Feature-local queries with a single consumer may keep the same shape next to that feature.
+Components must not duplicate key construction or query-client operations.

 Every value that can change a response belongs in the key.
 Use `createQueryKey` for the relevant address, chain/server id, testnet mode, and